badges/shields/doc/self-hosting.md

 Optionally, alter the default values for configuration via one of the two methods : through a configuration file (ex : `local.yml`) or through environnement variables.
 See [server-secrets.md](server-secrets.md) and [config/custom-environment-variables.yml](/config/custom-environment-variables.yml) for possible values.
-In [config/custom-environment-variables.yml](/config/custom-environment-variables.yml), environnement variable keys are defined in the quotes.
+In [config/custom-environment-variables.yml](/config/custom-environment-variables.yml), environnement variable keys are defined in the quotes in uppercase.

+Dockerfile to configure shields through a configuration file :

 ```docker
 FROM shieldsio/shields:next